Anastasiya-ZhyrkevichC/room-visualizer/README.md

 # Done:

+## Summer changes
+- _16 Jul_:
+  - Make opacity, when trying to find a place for the element.

+## Winter changes
 - _4 Feb:_
   - Starting the basic default application
   - Form on the top + Rotating cube below